LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

 .. c:function:: int* SUNMatrix_cuSparse_IndexValues(SUNMatrix A)

-   This function returns a pointer to the index value array for the sparse ``SUNMatrix``: for the CSR format this is an array of column indices for each nonzero entry.
+   This function returns a pointer to the index value array for the sparse ``SUNMatrix`` -- for the CSR format this is an array of column indices for each nonzero entry.
 For the BCSR format this is an array of the column indices for each nonzero entry in the first block only.